ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 				set the route current status to FALSE

-				set the route status to 'untraverable'
+				set the route status to 'untraversable'

+			# Set the route status according to source steps and inputs thereof
 			otherwise if the route's start date is not greater than today and its end date is not less than today

 				set the route current status to TRUE

 				get the source step of the route

+				# BUSINESS STEP
 				if the source step is a business step

+					if the source step does not have one input

+						log an error: unexpected number of inputs

-					if the source step has one input and that input has a value of 'untraversable'
+					otherwise if the source step has less than one input or more than one inputs

+						 if input has a value of 'untraversable'

+							# taint the roads off the bridge as closed if the bridge is closed
 							set the route status to 'untraversable'

+						otherwise if the source actualised

-					otherwise if the source step is actualised with a date in the past or today
+							if the source step is actualised with a date in the past or today

 								set the route status to TRUE

-					otherwise if the source step is actualised with a date in the future or the source step is not actualised
+							otherwise if the source step is actualised with a date in the future

 								set the route status to NULL

 							end

+						otherwise if the source step is not actualised

+							set the route status to NULL

+						end

+					end

+				# AND gate
 				otherwise if the source step is a AND step

 					if the AND step is the target step for less than or more than two routes